kalop/flutter-first-app/myapp/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.io/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Part1 Step5 Stateful widget

+Stateless is immutable, the properties can't change Stateful widgetsmaintain the state that might chang during the lifetime of the widget.
+It requires two classes:
+* StatefulWidget Class, immutable and creates an instance https://docs.flutter.io/flutter/widgets/StatefulWidget-class.html
+* State Class, persists over the lifetime of the widget. https://docs.flutter.io/flutter/widgets/State-class.html